dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

   The number of decimals after the point, that you want to keep after rounding.
   This is mandatory when you want to apply rounding.

-You can pass the configuration options at the global level, foreach tab, context and/or specific for each output.
+You can pass the configuration options at the global level, for each tab, context and/or specific for each output.
 The configuration options must be accumulated, the option at to must specific level will be kept.

 - **Global**:
-  Globally the options must be passed foreach output stream, in the object by the optional key `config`.
+  Globally the options must be passed for each output stream, in the object by the optional key `config`.
-  This object has two keys `stdout` (options for standard output) and `stderr` (options for standarderror), whereby at least on key must be passed.
+  This object has two keys `stdout` (options for standard output) and `stderr` (options for standarderror), where at least on key must be passed.
 - **Tab**:
   Identical to __global__.
 - **Context**: